ryantd42/NY-Legislative-Git/2023/A1057C-2023/bill.md

- by the seller, for  any  reason,  all  information  and  material  of  a personal  or  private nature acquired from a purchaser directly or indi- rectly including but not limited to answers to tests and questionnaires, photographs or background information shall be  [promptly]  returned  by the  seller  to  the purchaser by certified mail AND/OR DELETED FROM ANY ELECTRONIC STORAGE DEVICES WITHIN A REASONABLE AMOUNT OF TIME.
+ by the seller, for  any  reason,  all  information  and  material  of  a personal  or  private nature acquired from a purchaser directly or indi- rectly including but not limited to answers to tests and questionnaires, photographs or background information shall be promptly returned by  the seller to the purchaser by certified mail AND DELETED FROM ANY ELECTRON- IC STORAGE DEVICES.
-  7. (a) Every contract for social referral service shall  provide  that such  contract  may be cancelled without a cancellation fee within three business days after the date of receipt by the buyer of a  copy  of  the written contract.
+  7.  (a)  Every contract for social referral service shall provide that such contract may be cancelled without a cancellation fee  within  three business  days  after  the date of PHYSICAL OR ELECTRONIC receipt by the buyer of a copy of the written contract.
   (b) In every social referral service sale, the seller shall furnish to the buyer a fully completed copy of the contract pertaining to such sale at the time of its execution, which is in the same language, e.g., Span- ish, as that principally used in the oral sales presentation  and  which shows  the  date of the transaction and contains the name and address of the seller, and in the immediate proximity to the space reserved in  the contract  for  the signature of the buyer and in not less than ten-point bold face type, a statement in substantially the following form:
  YOU, THE BUYER, MAY CANCEL THIS CONTRACT WITHOUT  ANY  CANCELLATION  FEE WITHIN  THREE (3) BUSINESS DAYS AFTER THE DATE OF THIS CONTRACT.
 SEE THE ATTACHED NOTICE OF CANCELLATION FORM FOR AN EXPLANATION OF THIS RIGHT.
-  (c)  Notice  of cancellation shall be delivered by certified or regis- tered United States mail at the address specified in the contract.
+  (c) Notice of cancellation shall be delivered by certified  or  regis- tered  United States mail at the address, OR ELECTRONICALLY AT THE EMAIL ADDRESS, specified in the contract.
   (d) At the time the buyer signs the social referral service  contract, a completed form in duplicate, captioned "NOTICE OF CANCELLATION", which shall be attached to the contract and easily detachable, and which shall